Remove policy violations from creatives

 Policy violation See the line items with creatives that either have an active policy violation or have been re-scanned and cleared by Google.

-• Start by applying the Policy violation and then is and then Detected filter.
+• Start by applying the Policy violation, then is, and then Detected filter.
 Click a line item and then look for creatives with a status of Inactive (Disabled for policy violation) or Inactive (Paused for policy violation; re-scanning).

-• After removing the policy violation, apply the Policy violation and then is and then Cleared filter.
+• After removing the policy violation, apply the Policy violation, then is, and then Cleared filter.
 Click a line item and then look for creatives with a status of Inactive (Cleared; eligible for serving).

-Policy violation updated Choose Policy violation updated and then in the last, select a timeframe, and then apply the filter to see line items with creatives whose policy violation status has changed during that range.
+Policy violation updated Choose Policy violation updated, then in the last, select a timeframe, and then apply the filter to see line items with creatives whose policy violation status has changed during that range.

 2. Fix policy violations